bitovi/hatchify/packages/react-rest/README.md

 ##### Schemas

-react-rest is powered by **schema-driven development**.
-A schema is an object representation of our backend resources. react-rest provides a Schema type that we can follow to make sure our objects are defined correctly.
-In our App.tsx we have created a Todo schema and on it we defined the following:
+React-rest is powered by **schema-driven development**.
+A schema is an object representation of our backend resources.
+React-rest provides a `Schema` type that we can follow to make sure our objects are defined correctly.
+In our App.tsx we have created a `Todo` schema, and on it we defined the following:

-- the name of our schema, “Todo”
+- The name of our schema, `Todo`

-- the primary display attribute, in this case “name”
+- The primary display attribute, in this case `name`

-- an object containing all the attributes of our Todo, currently only “name”
+- An object containing all the attributes of our Todo, currently only `name`

 ```tsx
 // App.tsx